sagars007/Proton-UI-connected-rounded-tabs/README.md

 Displays best with proton dark compact mode

-Tested in Firefox Nightly, windows 10
+Tested in Firefox Nightly 89, windows 10

 How to use userChrome.css: https://www.userchrome.org/how-create-userchrome-css.html